 Earthsim versions 1 & 2 were developed from 2006-2012.
-Combining a high resolution planet simulator with a universe scale rendering engine let Earthsim work as an interactive 3D encyclopedia of the Earth and the surrounding universe. ‘cut scenes’ or documentaries would get triggered as you explore the simulated universe.
+Combining a solar system simulation with a universe scale rendering engine let Earthsim work as an interactive 3D encyclopedia of the Earth and the surrounding universe. ‘cut scenes’ or documentaries would get triggered as you explore the simulated universe.

-For the first game we are simulating a living green ecology along with the water and weather systems that interconnect with it.
+For the first game we are simulating a kilometer scale ‘aquarium’.
+With the main focus being a living green ecology along with the soil and water systems that interconnect with it.
 The working title for this game is ‘The Green Machine’.

 The Green Machine

 Aim Of The Game – Build a resilient ecosystem and keep it alive through various levels.

 Can you survive the four seasons, 5, 10, 50 and 100 years?
 Or go for 1000 years to prove you have what it takes to build a world that can survive?

 Rain falls, and water flows over the land as rivers and is absorbed into the soil.
 Trees grow and lakes form and dry out.
 Forests grow or die away into deserts.

 Each level consists of a landscape that the player must master and keep alive.